What a DBR session can feel like

 What if I’m “too analytical”?

 Many people are.
-We treat analysis as a protective skill and invite the body in gently, without taking away your strengths.
+We treat analysis as a protective strength and gently invite the body into the process, without trying to take away what already helps you function.

 Can DBR be combined with neurofeedback?

 Yes.
-Many people benefit from regulation support alongside trauma work, especially if they live with high arousal, sleep issues, or chronic stress.
+Many people benefit from additional regulation support alongside trauma work, especially if they live with high arousal, sleep difficulties, or chronic stress.